Aman-Jangid/Aman-Jangid/README.md

 Hello, I'm Aman! 👋

 🚀 About Me
-I'm a passionate Computer Science student currently in my second year of BTech at a tier 3 university in India.
+I'm a passionate Computer Science student currently in my second year of BTech.
 With 1.5 years of programming experience, I've honed my skills in various technologies and developed a keen interest in building scalable web and mobile applications.

 💻 Tech Stack
 Languages: JavaScript, TypeScript, Python, C++, C